9To5Civil

 How to Deep Do Foundations need to Be for a Porch?

-The base of the trench for the porch foundation is usually 650 – 1000 mm deep.
+The base of the trench for the Porch footing and foundations is usually 650 – 1000 mm deep.
 However there the depth of the foundation for the porch foundation is determined based on various factors.
 In which drainage, tree roots, and other services below ground should be considered.

 How Much Should a Porch Slope?